M

 When faced with a miracle, we run out of words.

-Because we don't dare to reach for the miracle of life, a huge amount of life flies past us.
-We live in a pathological lack even in the midst of abundance.
+Because we don't dare to reach for the miracle of life,

-The purpose of life is to see and produce miracles.
 We can achieve something miraculous only if we want to do it.
-We have the skills, but our will is rusty.

-One cannot avoid encountering miracles: when meeting a stranger on the street, watching one's own child grow up, or feeling raindrops on one's skin.
+One cannot avoid encountering miracles: meeting a stranger on the street, watching one's own child grow up, or feeling raindrops on one's skin.
 We can experience that while sitting on the train and surfing on social media when we hear a mother babbling gently to her baby or watching an old couple leisurely walk through the traffic hand in hand.

 Stop waiting for miracles to fall out of the air.
-They can and must be done.

-In pursuing their shared dream, people become miracle workers.
+In pursuing their shared dream,

-No one can do miracles alone, but the leader of the community alone can prevent a miracle from happening.
+but the leader of the community alone can prevent a miracle from happening.

-When a group of people wants to do miracles together, they need a reason.
+When a group of people want to do miracles together, they need a reason.
 It can come from a desire to do something or from an external need or order.
 Whatever triggers the process is irrelevant to the end result.

 We need others to recover from life's blows, but also to have a sense of our own miracle.
 If that feeling is missing, we can find it with the help and company of others.

-Everyone lives in the midst of miracles.
 There is magic in everyday life that defies words and explanations.
-The mere attempt to explain it kills the miracle.

-In the mind, there must always be enough room for small miracles.
+In the mind, there must always be

 It's up to us to decide what kind of miracles or wonders we want to chase.
 They are available or even overflowing, in our living environment.